VerifAPS/xPPU_Model_Share/README.md

 # xPPU_Model_Share

 This repository is to share detailed models and control code of both the Pick and Place Unit (PPU) and the Extended Pick and Place Unit (xPPU).
-The current models and codes are in the Beta-State.
+The current models and code are in the Beta-State.

 If you use the content of this repository for your research, please cite the following documents in your publications: